Strategies and Questions

 If you are lucky, an informational interview can lead to opportunities for work shadowing or work experience, which can give you an even greater insight into the work and may even lead to employment in the longer term.

 You build your own confidence in meeting with others which will help you in your networking generally.
 Informational interviews are generally relaxed and informal, so are a lot easier to manage than formal job interviews.

-You can set up an informational interview formally or informally.
+Setting up an informational interview

 For example, you may meet someone at a networking event or perhaps just socially and you realise that they could be a source of valuable information for you as you research and plan your career change.

 You can ask a few questions then and there, but you realise that you would like to ask a whole lot more and taking up their time in the present context might not be appropriate.

 So you simply ask them if you can meet again.

 ‘I am really interested in the kind of work you do and I wonder if we might meet up some time in the next week or so, so I can find out a bit more.
 I realise you are very busy, so obviously this would be at your convenience.’

 Alternatively, you may be given the contact details someone from a friend or colleague, in which case you can either write, email or telephone.

 Emails are very easily skimmed over and deleted, so it is probably better to start the old fashioned way with a letter.